Sunday, August 5, 2018

-The Lord Stirling Theater Company presents
+The Lord Stirling Theater Company for a riveting Spring 2018 production of:

 Under the artistic direction of William Ward, The Lord Stirling Theater Company is a dynamic new community of creative artists based in Basking Ridge.
 The group is committed to presenting innovative theater for diverse audiences including play readings, full productions of great classic theater, new works and exploring the American experience through compelling productions that illuminate and celebrate history, culture and literature.
 The theater group fosters the next generation of theater artists and audiences by providing unique hands-on educational programming and training in all aspects of theater production.